Development of Windows Vista: Milestone 5

-Build 4015 (build date of March 28, 2003) was leaked to the Internet on April 28, 2003.
-Several features Microsoft had been working on were rolled into this build, such as a range of parental controls, also moved and enlarged the Windows logo to the left side of the Start button a lot of additional configurability for the sidebar (including being able to put it below the start bar at the bottom of the screen), and the notion of "Libraries" (later known as virtual folders) of files.
+Build 4015 (main) (build date of March 28, 2003) was leaked to the Internet on April 25, 2003.
+Several features Microsoft had been working on were rolled into this build, such as a range of parental controls, a Windows logo moved and enlarged to the left side of the Start button, a lot of additional configurability for the sidebar (including being able to put it below the taskbar at the bottom of the screen), and the notion of "Libraries" (later known as virtual folders) of files.
 These libraries collected content from around the hard drive.
 The user could then filter this content and save it in a folder.
 Microsoft had originally intended to replace all special shell folders (My Documents, My Music, etc.) with virtual folders.
 However, this change was deemed too drastic and was dropped after Beta 1's release in mid-2005.
 Libraries were later included in Windows 7.
 This build was also notable for the debut of the boot screen progress bar that is seen in the final release (though 4015's version was blue, not green).
 A new Download Manager shell location suggested that Internet Explorer would get a Mozilla-style download manager, though no such functionality was apparent.
 Significant memory leak problems with Windows Explorer and the Sidebar made this build difficult to use, which resulted in some third-party hacks to mitigate the problem.
-The back-end database of Outlook Express changed completely and became dependent on WinFS to store its email.
+The back-end database of Outlook Express changed completely and became dependent on WinFS to store its e-mails.
 WinFS itself still had significant performance and memory usage issues, and so it became common for testers to disable WinFS entirely, thus rendering Outlook Express inoperative.